 This post may contain affiliate links.
 Read my disclosure policy.

-Mariana is the same thing as a pasta sauce or spaghetti sauce.
-It is a tomato-based sauce made with tomatoes, onions, garlic, and herbs.
-It originated in Italy and is used in many Italian-American dishes like Chicken Parmesan or Spaghetti and Meatballs.
+Everyone needs a great pasta sauce in their recipe collection, and this one is a keeper.
+It is a simple tomato-based sauce made with onions, garlic, and herbs.
+It originated in Italy and is used in many Italian-American dishes like Chicken Parmesan, Spaghetti and Meatballs, or Baked Ziti.

-The ingredients are pantry staples that we always keep on hand so it’s easy to whip up.
+The ingredients are pantry staples like canned tomatoes that we always keep on hand, so it’s easy to whip up.
 Since the ingredient list is very short, make sure to source the best quality ingredients you can find.

 Ingredients for marinara sauce recipe with crushed tomatoes, onion, garlic, basil, oregano and olive oil